Cinemas and Nightclubs

 Ia.
 SOMERCOTES ROLLER SKATING RINK

 The Somercotes Roller Skating Rink was opened during 1960.
 Its conversion from a cinema was, however, not without problems.
-The Alfreton Urban District Council’s report for 1960 referred to various complaints and reported that: “Immediate steps were taken by the owner to minimise the noise by the cutting away of joists from the wall of the adjoining building, and other measures are being tried to avoid vibration”.
-Despite the occasional issue, the Roller Rink proved very popular with its young clientele and in the early years of the 1960’s prospered.
-Like most entertainment aimed at the young, though, the roller skating craze did not last forever.
+The council’s Annual Report for 1960 referred to various complaints and reported that: “Immediate steps were taken by the owner to minimise the noise by the cutting away of joists from the wall of the adjoining building, and other measures are being tried to avoid vibration”.
+Despite the occasional issue the Roller Rink proved very popular with its young clientele and in the early years of the 1960s prospered.
+Like most entertainment aimed at the young, though, the roller skating craze was relatively short lived.

-After a few short years, the Roller Skating Rink closed and the old Empire Cinema was again converted, this time into a nightclub.
+After just a few years, the Roller Skating Rink closed and the old Empire Cinema was again converted, this time into a nightclub.

 Ib.
 THE WINDMILL BALLROOM